 This paper investigates the economic consequences of the 1882 Chinese Exclusion Act, which banned immigration from China.
 The Act reduced the number of Chinese workers of all skill levels living in the United States.
 It also reduced the labor supply and the quality of jobs held by white and U.S.-born workers, the intended beneficiaries of the Act, and reduced manufacturing output.
 The results suggest that the Chinese Exclusion Act slowed economic growth in western states until at least 1940.

-"Political Connections, Careers, and Performance in the Civil Service: Evidence from U.S. Federal Judges" [new draft coming soon]
+"Political Appointments, Careers, and Performance in the Civil Service: Evidence from U.S. Federal Judges" (with Massimo Pulejo)

-This paper studies the role of political connections in the performance and career paths of civil servants.
-The focus is on U.S. federal judges, who are nominated by the president upon recommendation from senators of their home state.
-Leveraging individual-level data on judges and senators from 1789 to 2019, we use a difference-in-differences design to compare the performance of judges before and after their recommending senators leave office.
-Following their recommenders' exit from Congress, judges produce 12% fewer judicial opinions, with no improvement in the average quality of those opinions, as measured by length, backward citations, and inward citations.
-This reduction in effort is likely driven by an erosion of career incentives: after the exit of their recommenders, district court judges are 66% less likely to be promoted to upper-level courts.
-These findings highlight how political appointments can negatively impact civil servant performance, particularly when career advancements depend on the influence of their political patrons.
+This paper studies the role of political appointments on the performance and career trajectories of civil servants.
+The focus is on U.S. federal judges, who are nominated by the president based on recommendations from their home-state senators.
+Leveraging individual-level data on judges and senators from 1789 to 2019, we employ difference-in-differences and event-study designs to compare judges' performance before and after their recommending senators leave office.
+Following their recommenders' exit from Congress, judges' performance decline.
+These negatives effects manifest in both quantity, as measured by fewer judicial opinions authored and a larger backlog of civil cases, and quality, indicated by shorter opinions and fewer citations made and received.
+The results are consistent with an erosion of career prospects driving the effects: after their recommenders leave office, district court judges become less likely to be promoted to upper-level courts.
+The findings highlight how political appointments can incentivize civil servants through career concerns but also show that these incentives are closely tied to the tenure of their political sponsors.

 "Political Cycles in Black Union Membership"